cfgauss/r-novice-gapminder/_episodes/01-rstudio-intro.md

 > > mass <- 47.5
 > > ~~~
 > > {: .r}
-> > This will give a value of 47.5 for the variable mass
+> > This will give a value of 47.5 for the variable mass.
 > >
 > >
 > > ~~~
 > > age <- 122
 > > ~~~
 > > {: .r}
-> > This will give a value of 122 for the variable age
+> > This will give a value of 122 for the variable age.
 > >
 > >
 > > ~~~